Armin Navabi: Apostasy and emigration

 Recovering from his attempt and feeling bad about distressing his family, Navabi became an even more fervent Muslim, never missing a prayer, never even looking at girls lest he become tempted, and diligently studying Islam.
-However, the more he learned the more doubts he developed as the religion appeared to make no sense to him, demanding an incredibly high toll on Muslims' everyday life and punishing all non-Muslims with eternal torture.
+However, the more he learned, the more doubts he developed as the religion appeared to make no sense to him, demanding an incredibly high toll on Muslims' everyday life and punishing all non-Muslims with eternal torture.
 Studying other religions provoked his skepticism even further.
 A milestone event was reading a book on the history of religion in college: "I saw how convenient it was to change the concept of God and what he wanted based on the politics of the time.
 Why do I even accept this as true?
 I'd never asked myself whether this could all just be made up."
 In a desperate prayer and in great fear of hell, Navabi reached out to God to reveal himself and prove that he was real; however, he received no answer, lost his faith and eventually concluded God was imaginary.

 Navabi attended the University of Tehran for about a year, studying molecular biology.
 When in college, Navabi initially thought that he might be crazy, being the only atheist he knew.
 However, when he confided in two of his university friends, revealing his newly developed ideas, they became skeptical about religion within weeks.
 This encouraged him to look for fellow atheists on the internet.
 He didn't want to stay in Tehran, and managed to obtain a student visa for the University of British Columbia to study finance.
 He arrived in Vancouver on 10 October 2004, later becoming a permanent resident and eventually obtaining Canadian citizenship.
 There, he created Atheist Republic in 2012 to build a global atheist community and a platform for his activism.

 Deplatforming incidents

 Navabi became a target of several deplatforming attempts in 2019.

-In February 2019, Cherwell, a student newspaper at the University of Oxford, refused to publish an interview of Navabi in its online edition, on the grounds that it "may be considered offensive".
+In February 2019, Cherwell, a student newspaper at the University of Oxford, refused to publish an interview of Navabi in its online edition, on the grounds that it "may be considered offensive" to Muslims.
 The interview was published in the newspaper's print edition.
-The profile editor Freddie Hayward who conducted the interview resigned in protest.
+The profile editor, Freddie Hayward, who conducted the interview resigned in protest.

 In March 2019, Mount Royal University in the Canadian city of Calgary cancelled a scheduled speaking event featuring Navabi, organised by the Atheist Society of Calgary.
 The university stated that it was unwilling to host the event after the Christchurch mosque shootings, but "would absolutely have the speaker come to our campus at another time".
 In August, Alberta Minister of Advanced Education Demetrios Nicolaides (UCP) said Navabi's deplatforming and similar incidents should have been prevented, and that Nicolaides was working on a stronger academic free speech policy.